yugioh-artworks/yugioh-artworks.github.io/README.md

 * `.bestOCG`, which is the highest-resolution version of the artwork available in the Official Card Game
 * `.bestArt`, which is the highest-resolution version of the artwork available in either of the above

 In the vast majority of situations, `.bestArt` is what you want, as it will always be available.
 Even if you choose one of the other two, keep in mind that these values may not always be available, as some artworks only exist in one of the two CGs.
 How you handle this is up to you.
-To give an example, `manifestData['4041']['1'].bestArt` gives the path to the highest resolution version of Dark Magician's first artwork that's available.
+To give an example, `manifestData.cards['4041']['1'].bestArt` is the highest resolution version of Dark Magician's first artwork that's available.

 Sometimes, you want finer-grained control, want a particular language's artwork, or want to iterate over all the files available.
 For these applications, the artwork data object also contains the `.idx` member, which is further sub-indexed by the two-letter locale code of each locale the artwork is available for.
 This gets you an array of `{ path, source }` objects listing all images for the specified card artwork and locale.
 This array is sorted by descending resolution.
-For example `manifestData['4041']['1'].idx.de[0].path` is the highest-resolution German version of Dark Magician's first artwork that's available.
+For example `manifestData.cards['4041']['1'].idx.de[0].path` is the highest-resolution German version of Dark Magician's first artwork that's available.
 Keep in mind that the `.de` key may not exist for every artwork.

 _(The `source` value is an internal identifier, and is currently considered to be an implementation detail.
 Do not rely on its value at this time.)_